 If you’ve never had Swedish meatballs, you’re probably wondering what makes them different from Italian meatballs.
 The main difference between the two are the spices used and the sauce they’re served with.

-These easy Swedish meatballs can be made either on the stove or in the oven.
+This recipe can be made either on the stove or in the oven.
 My preferred method is in the oven, but both ways are simple and delicious.
-You’ll end up with about 24 meatballs total, leaving around 4 meatballs per serving.
-Scroll down for the printable Swedish meatball recipe.
+You’ll end up with about 24 meatballs total, leaving around 4 per serving.
+Scroll down for the printable recipe.

 - Preheat oven.
 Preheat oven to 400°F and line a baking sheet with foil.
 Spray with non-stick spray.